AdobeDocs/cja-apis/src/pages/endpoints/filters/index.md

   - API Documentation
   - JavaScript
 title: Segments
-description: Add, edit, or delete filters using the API.
+description: Add, edit, or delete segments using the API.
 ---

 # Segments